-- 1) Emailing (messaging) students directly from within Moodle uses whatever email address is currently listed in each student's Moodle profile, which might not yet be their preferred email address.
+- Messaging students directly within Moodle uses the email address currently listed in each student's Moodle profile-which might not yet be their preferred email address.
 Students are instructed to update their email address in their Moodle profile during orientation for new students, which is explained in the next section. - 2) When viewing the class roster, you can also click on individual students to view their address, phone number, etc.

-4) Orientation Course for New Students
+4) Orientation course for new students